rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

                         7 downloadable files
 ```

-This is the pipeline built for **Squared**, a real cross-platform Qt 6 QML app, as part of my [Qt QML Cross-Platform Deployment course](/courses/qt-qml-deployment/).
-Everything below is the actual workflow file, not a simplified example.
+This is the pipeline built for **Squared**, a real cross-platform Qt 6 QML app, as part of my [Qt QML Cross-Platform Deployment course](/courses/qt-qml-deployment/). **You don't need to be a student from that course to follow along though**.
+The whole workflow is available from the [project GitHub repository](https://github.com/learnqtkenya/SquaredApp/tree/course/ci).
+In the following, we will be reproducing the workflow file from that repository, step by step, explaining what each part does and why it matters.

 ## What CI/CD Actually Is

 "CI/CD" gets thrown around a lot, so let's strip the acronym down.
 It stands for **Continuous Integration / Continuous Delivery**.
 Instead of a person manually building and packaging software, a server does it automatically, the same way, every time, triggered by something you did anyway, like pushing code.
 "Continuous Integration" is the automatic building-and-testing half.
 "Continuous Delivery" is the automatic packaging-for-release half.
 This post is really about the CD side.
-We already know the app builds; we want it *packaged and published* without touching a keyboard on three different computers.
+We already know the app builds; we want it **packaged and published** without touching a keyboard on three (ore more) different computers.

 We're using **GitHub Actions**, GitHub's own built-in automation system, because Squared's code already lives on GitHub.
-Other CI providers exist (Jenkins, CircleCI, GitLab CI), but GitHub Actions is already sitting there, reading the same repository, free for public repos and generously priced for private ones.
+Other CI providers exist (Jenkins, CircleCI, GitLab CI), but GitHub Actions is already sitting there, reading the same repository, free for public repos and available for a fee for private ones.

-## Five Words That Explain Everything
+## Five Foundational Concepts

 GitHub Actions has five terms that show up constantly.
-Once these click, every YAML file below reads as plain English instead of magic:
+Let's define them clearly before we dive into the mechanics of automating the release of our Qt 6 QML app:

 - **Event**: something that happens to the repository, like a push, a pull request, or a new tag.
 This is the *trigger*.
+In this example, we will explicitly trigger the workflow by pushing a tag that matches `host-v*`.
+More on that later.
 - **Workflow**: the automation you define, as a YAML file.
+In this example, the workflow is a single file called `release-host.yml` that reacts to the event above.
 One event can trigger one workflow, or several.
 - **Job**: a workflow is made of one or more jobs.
+In our example, the workflow has two jobs: one for Linux, and one for macOS + Windows.
 Each job gets its own fresh machine to run on.
 Jobs can run in parallel or wait on each other.
 - **Step**: a job is a sequence of steps, run in order, on that same machine.
 A step is either a shell command or a reusable **action** (a packaged, reusable unit of work someone else wrote, more on this below).
 - **Runner**: the actual machine.
 A fresh Linux, Windows, or macOS virtual machine that GitHub spins up, runs your steps on, and throws away afterward.

-Chain them together and you get the whole mental model:
+If you chain all of these together, you stand a better chance to understand the whole model:

 ```
   EVENT                WORKFLOW              JOB                   STEP